 And of course we can't forget about WebP.
 This is where combining Google's WebP format along with lossless compression really is powerful!
 We took the same image again and ran it through our Optimus Image Optimizer plugin, which converts the image to WebP format, using lossless compression.

 If you look in the dark gray areas again there is almost no noticeable difference.
 And this time we were able to decrease our file size by 79%.
 So if you are looking to retain the quality of your images and still achieve an impressive reduction in file size, you must give WebP a try!
-You can use our Optimus Image Optimizer plugin and WordPress Cache Enabler plugins to convert and deliver WebP images in WordPress.
+You can use our Optimus and Cache Enabler plugins to convert and deliver WebP images in WordPress.
 Read more about delivering WebP files.

-WebP Advantages and Disadvantages
+WebP advantages and disadvantages

 - Advantages: No loss of quality, large decreases in file size.

 - Disadvantages: Less browser support, slightly larger file sizes than lossy.